Skip to main content

 Semantic relationships

-Semantic relationships will be present in the data warehouse, and also between the appropriate facts and dimensions in the Semantic model, so they can be used to create reports.
-On the Properties of each relationship, the Type can be set in a drop down in the General section.
+Semantic relationships exist in the data warehouse and also link the appropriate facts and dimensions within the Semantic model, enabling their use in report creation.
+In the Properties of each relationship, the Type can be set via a drop-down menu in the General section.

 PipelineRelationships.png